near/pagoda-relayer-rs/examples/README.md

   - and a whitelisted sender (whitelisted_delegate_action_receiver_ids)
 - `pay_with_ft.toml`
   - This is a config for a relayer that ensures there's FTs sent to a burn address used to cover the equivalent amount of gas for user transactions to interact with a whitelisted set of contracts
+- `whitelist_senders.toml` (whitelisted_delegate_action_receiver_ids)
+  - This is a config for a relayer that covers gas for a whitelisted set of users' transactions to interact with a whitelisted set of contracts